The Doctor of Nursing Practice program at the Johns Hopkins School of Nursing is accredited by the:

 The DNP Executive/MPH dual degree offered through the Johns Hopkins School of Nursing and the Johns Hopkins Bloomberg School of Public Health integrates nursing and population health frameworks to prepare nurse leaders to improve population health and advance health equity.
 Graduates will be prepared to employ systems-level thinking to address local and global health challenges by shaping policy, interventions, and quality improvements to create lasting change.

 The 80-credit dual degree program is offered in a convenient executive-style format, integrating online and virtual learning experiences with on-site immersions.
 This dual degree option can be completed in three years.
+For a dual degree, all coursework must be completed before either degree is awarded.

 The DNP Executive/MPH is designed for nurses involved in an advanced nursing practice role including but not limited to: